darkn3rd/script-tut/configbox/puppet/vagrants/win7/README.md

 In the initial configuration of this image, you need to do some preparation of the basic image so that is usable with Vagrant.
 You can do the following:

 1. Enable GUI by uncommenting `vb.gui = true` in the `Vagrantfile`
-2. Create a account called Vagrant
+* Create a account called Vagrant
-3. Add Vagrant to the Administrators group.
+* Add Vagrant to the Administrators group.
+* Remove IEUser account.
-4. Change the public network to work network.
+* Change the public network to work network.
-5. Disable the Firewall (optional)
+* Disable the Firewall (optional)
-6. Enable WinRM
+* Enable WinRM
-7. Configure WinRM with `AllowUnencrypted` and set `auth` to `Basic`
+* Configure WinRM with `AllowUnencrypted` and set `auth` to `Basic`
-8. Configure WinRM service to start on startup.
+* Configure WinRM service to start on startup.
-9. Install Puppet Agent
+* Install Puppet Agent

 ### WinRM Configuration